milicke95/slate/source/includes/_errors.md

 This are some of errors that might happen in any request.
 In the table below you can see error codes and their meaning, giving you a hint what your next action should be.
 </aside>

-The Kittn API uses the following error codes:
+The Cransten API uses the following error codes:

 Error Code | Meaning